openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 dashboard indicates whether the organization has granted the academic credit for the course and provides a link to the organization.
 You also receive an email that indicates whether you have received academic credit for the course.

+If you do not receive credit for the course, contact the organization that issues the credit directly.